 What can I do?

 - Soak your feet in lukewarm water with Epsom salts

 - After the salt soak, ice the foot 15-20 minutes 2-3 times a day.
 Wear a sock before applying the ice pack so that you don’t get hurt from applying such a cold pack directly to your skin.
 A large gel pack, which are available at grocery stores and big box stores, would work best.

-- Use of over the counter anti-inflammatories, such as Ibuprofen or naproxen can be helpful on a short-term basis.
+- Use of over the counter anti-inflammatory drugs, such as Ibuprofen or Naproxen can be helpful on a short-term basis.
 It is best to check with your doctor before taking these medications.

 - Avoid high impact activities, such as jumping, until the pain lessens.

 - Use topical muscle rubs 3-4 times a day, if needed.